gitbls/pistrong/README.md

 ## Up and Running Nearly Instantly!

-Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP provider.
+Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.
-If you're planning to use an IP address, please read the section below: Using an IP Address for VPN Access.
+If you're planning to use an IP address, there are ramifications so please read the section below: Using an IP Address for VPN Access.

 If you're going to use a DNS name, it's best to ensure this is properly set up before proceeding.
 If you don't have a static external IP address, you can use a dynamic DNS service such as www.dyn.com, www.noip.com, etc. NoIP, for example, provides a small Linux tool that will monitor your external IP address and if it changes, updates selected DNS names.